 The sharing of locality data, including geographic coordinates, among collections in Arctos is one of its inherent strengths.
 In addition, Arctos incorporates various tools for georeferencing and mapping descriptive locality information.
 Consequently, Arctos data are spatially rich and easily visualized for research.
 View Arctos Locality Statistics.

 - BerkeleyMapper – BerkeleyMapper, originally developed to map locality coordinates, is used by Arctos to visualize the results of searches.
-In addition to its mapping functions (street, terrain, satellite views), BerkeleyMapper also provides geocoding services and tools for measuring areas and line distances on a map.
+In addition to its mapping functions (street, terrain, satellite views), BerkeleyMapper also provides geocoding services and tools for measuring areas and line distances on a map, and performing spatial subsets.

 - Google Maps and Google Earth – Arctos uses Google Maps services to geocode localities and embed thumbnail maps into different pages (e.g., specimen detail, specimen records, media results) for immediate visualization.
-For more advanced mapping functionality, Arctos provides options for outputting data as a KML file that can be imported into Google Earth.
+For more advanced mapping functionality, Arctos provides options for exporting data as a KML file that can be opened in Google Earth or Google Maps.